davorg/magnum-web/in/index.html.md

 All of the old links should still work though (either by redirecting to a new version or by going to a hidden page on this site).
-If you follow a broken link to a page on [mag-sol.com](https://mag-sol.com/) then let us know by emailing [hello@mag-sol.com](mailto:hello@mag-sol.com) and we'll do what we can to get things fixed.
+If you follow a broken link to a page on [mag-sol.com](https://mag-sol.com/) then let us know by emailing [hello@davecross.co.uk](mailto:hello@davecross.co.uk) and we'll do what we can to get things fixed.

 -- Dave (who likes talking about himself in the third person)